slonoed/slonoed.github.io/_posts/2015-04-15-restore-deleted-git-branch.markdown

 ![simple brunch][2]

 Fortunately we can create new branch on this commit.
-First, you need to find SHA of this commit with `git reflog`
+First you need to find SHA of this commit with `git reflog`

 ```
 7a94c18 HEAD@{0}: commit: last commit